Charlescsyyy/GenDop/dataset/dataset.md

 - **EndTime**: The end time of the video segment in seconds.
 - **CropSize**: The cropping parameters in the format used by `ffmpeg`, typically formatted as `w:h:x:y` (e.g., `640:360:0:30`).

-The Dataset format is as follows:
+The `DataDoP Dataset` format is as follows:
 ```bash
 DataDoP // DataDoP Dataset
 ├── <VideoID>